 Colorado has a centralized hotline for all mandated reports: 844-CO-4-KIDS.
-Remember: a report is not an accusation of child sexual abuse but rather the sharing of information that may appear to be signs and symptoms of child sexual abuse.
+Remember: a report is not an accusation of child abuse but rather the sharing of information that there may be signs or symptoms of abuse.

 If you have a suspicion to report, you must be the one to make the call.
 While this can be intimidating, it sometimes helps to debrief with a school administrator, nurse, or counselor about the process.
 However, please note that talking to a supervisor DOES NOT absolve you from your independent responsibility to make a call to 844-CO-4-KIDS.
 Some common obstacles to reporting include: